Joonkkyo/GUI-to-demo-continuous-blood-pressure-sensing/README.md

 Boost headers.
 GNU with a C++ compiler that support C++ 14.

-To use the bluez, First, the device files are installed and then, we have to install bluez.
-You can also use apt to get bluez-util as [Metawear tutorial on Linux](https://mbientlab.com/tutorials/Linux.html), but this way can cause some error.
+To use `bluez`, the device files should be installed and we have to install bluez.
+You can also use `apt` to get bluez-util as [Metawear tutorial on Linux](https://mbientlab.com/tutorials/Linux.html), but this way can cause some error.
 So, you have to use a makefile in order to install bluez.

 ## On Ubuntu
     $ sudo apt-get update